Press Releases

 “The quality will remain long after the price is forgotten.”
 That’s a well-known quote from Henry Royce, co-founder of luxury car brand Rolls-Royce.
 It’s usually taken to mean that quality is worth paying for.
 But there’s another meaning: buying on price alone often ends with the disappointment of poor performance.
 It is this second meaning that drives the Power Tool Institute to strongly caution tool buyers to only buy batteries manufactured by their tool’s original equipment manufacturer (OEM).

-When it comes to buying power tool batteries, going cheap can have potentially disastrous consequences for contractors and business owners.
-The costs related to a single fire caused by a counterfeit or knock-off battery will quickly reveal the lower initial purchase price to be no bargain at all.
+When it comes to selecting the right battery for power tools, going cheap can have potentially disastrous consequences for contractors and business owners.
+The costs related to a single fire caused by a counterfeit or knock-off battery will quickly reveal that the lower initial purchase price was no bargain.
 Fires and injuries cost much more than buying quality OEM batteries.
-Spending a little more up front for a product that will perform well and for a longer period of time is a smart investment.
+Spending a little more upfront for a product that will perform well and for a longer period of time is a smart investment.

 What makes OEM batteries the right investment over counterfeits and knock-offs?
 Each OEM has its own proprietary control circuity for the total system, which encompasses the tool, battery, and charger.
-This is so the three components communicate properly.
-There are numerous design considerations manufacturers address in the construction of their batteries: type and quality of cells, durability of electrical connections, electronic controls (in the battery, charger, and tool), protective housing, compliance with standards and third-party certification, etc.
+This ensures the three components communicate properly.
+There are numerous design considerations manufacturers address in the construction of their batteries: type and quality of cells, the durability of electrical connections, electronic controls (in the battery, charger, and tool), protective housing, compliance with standards, third-party certification, etc.

 This circuitry design is not available to third-party component suppliers.
 And the differences between the inner workings of these power tool systems make it virtually impossible for any other battery to match the OEM, no matter what the package claims.